open-data/oc_search/docs/Custom_searches.md

 These are the basic steps to create a new <a href="https://open.canada.ca/en/proactive-disclosure">proactive disclosure</a> search.
 Steps did not have to be done in exactly this order, but most are needed.

-- In the Django Admin interface create, create the database records that describe the Search.
+- In the [Django Administration interface](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/) create, create the database records that describe the Search.
 These objects include:
   - Search,
   - Fields, and